proof88/PRooFPS-dd/doc/menu-03-Crypto.md

 Signals can come from various sources, for example, Telegram groups.
 NEVER pay for signals or to become member of VIP groups!
 You can receive chart analysis based signals in free Telegram channels/groups too.
-I'm not going to recommend any on this page.
+I'm not going to recommend any specific on this page because I'm still not convinced if they are harmless enough but you can ask me in DM/PM.

 Even if a signal tells you should buy, mind [the global sentiment](#whenbuy_01).
 You may postpone your buy, if the market situation implies a further downtrend.